vegaprotocol/specs/user-interface/0002-WCON-connect_vega_wallet.md

 - **must** have the option to select a different method / wallet type if I change my mind <a name="0002-WCON-021" href="#0002-WCON-021">0002-WCON-021</a>

-... so I can use the interface read data about my key/party or request my wallet to broadcast transactions to a Vega network.
+... so I can use the interface to read data about my key/party or request my wallet to broadcast transactions to a Vega network.

 ## Disconnect wallet